 If you a looking for a more advanced language course so you can feel confident in using pronouns, tenses, verbs etc., and you have a lot more time to reach your goal, then I can not recommend and praise enough (without any financial gain procured as a result) the 12-CD courses devised and taught by Paul Noble (again the link is to Amazon where his courses can be bought from, and I am not making any money from featuring this link here).
-These courses in Italian, French and Spanish, produced by Collins are the most effective language courses I have ever come across.
+These courses in Italian, French, German and Spanish, produced by Collins are the most effective language courses I have ever come across.
 In a separate DVD that accompanies the course, the endearing and very intelligent Mr Noble explains his unique method of teaching (to not get bogged down with grammatical rules but to teach language more naturally in a different, more simplistic order).
 He also modestly admits that when he tried to learn languages at school he didn’t know what a verb was.

 You will be amazed how effective the method is and how your confidence will grow in speaking the language and constructing your own sentences using it.

 Getting the best currency rates